AI agents now decide.Make sure they pick you.

 5. Design for discoverability and desirability

-Findable by agents AND wanted by the humans they serve.
+Be findable by agents AND wanted by the humans they serve.
 Both matter.
 An app that wins the agent recommendation but disappoints the human won't keep winning long.
+Apps provide functionality, data access, and interactive experiences that an AI can recommend but cannot replace.

 What I'm Telling Our Clients